Suparnakar/Vehicle-Entry-in-Tunnel/README.md

  Arrive() can safely stop an arriving vehicle by changing the correct signal light to Red and block the calling thread.

-Implement the above scenario, i.e., the controller program using mutexes and condition variables.
+Implement the above scenario, i.e., the controller program using mutexes.
 Your solution should correctly handle rush hour, during which many vehicles approach the tunnel from both directions.